-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 8.1 How would you describe the current M&A landscape and prevailing trends in your jurisdiction?
 What significant deals took place in the last 12 months?

-Except for a brief pause in the immediate aftermath of the onset of the COVID-19 pandemic, the last 12 months have been exceptionally busy for Isle of Man M&A transactions.
+While the Isle of Man has experienced a significant level of M&A activity over the previous 12 months, sentiment remains mixed.
+Global macroeconomic uncertainties, and particularly high interest rates, have caused some deals to fail due to valuation gaps between buyers and sellers.
+The next 12 months are likely to shift from the seller-friendly environment of previous years, with buyers looking to capitalise on reduced valuations and less competition for assets.
+Sectors such as life insurance, technology, energy and resources show promise for deal flow, making the outlook for M&A activity on the Isle of Man promising.
+That said, and given the persistent perceptions of economic risk from the previous 12 months, transaction timelines are expected to extend as buyers will look to undertake enhanced due diligence on targets and carefully consider the structure of proposed transactions.

-Significant deals included:
+Significant recent deals include:

-- the $3.3 billion business combination between Isle of Man-incorporated SBTech (Global) Limited, DraftKings Inc and Diamond Eagle Acquisition Corp, creating the only vertically integrated pure-play sports betting and online gaming company based in the United States, which trades on Nasdaq;
+- the $3.6 billion sale by the Standard Chartered Group of its global aviation leasing business to AviLease (owned by the Public Investment Fund, Saudi Arabia's sovereign wealth fund);

-- the merger between Isle of Man-incorporated Eros International Plc and STX Filmworks, Inc to create NYSE-listed Eros STX Global Corporation, a pre-eminent global media company that develops, produces and distributes Bollywood and Hollywood content at scale and across platforms;
+- the £1.3 billion acquisition by Trawlers Limited (the Isle of Man acquisition vehicle of Sir Jim Ratcliffe) of 25% of Manchester United Football Club from owners Red Football (the US investment vehicle of the Glazer family);

-- the £259 million acquisition by International Financial Group Limited – the owner of the RL360, RL360° Services and Ardan brands – of a 76% stake in Friends Provident International Limited;
+- the acquisition by Tesco Stores Limited of Shoprite (the Isle of Man's largest supermarket chain);

-- the €100 million investment by TowerBrook Capital Partners LP in Isle of Man-incorporated CarTrawler, a leading business-to-business provider of car rental and mobility solutions to the global travel industry; and
+- the acquisition by LeoVentures (part of the LeoVegas/MGM group) of Push Gaming Holding Limited (an online slot games developer which supplies business-to-consumer operators that provide gambling services to end users in numerous jurisdictions);

-- the acquisition by Monument Re Limited of LCLI International Life Assurance Company Limited and Charles Taylor Group's other Isle of Man operations.
+- the sale by the Admenta Group of the Lloyds Pharmacy business on the Isle of Man to Clear Pharmacy (IOM); and

 8.2 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?
 In particular, are you anticipating greater levels of foreign direct investment scrutiny?